marty-test-20240425/marty-test-20240425.github.io/README.md

 This repository is built step by step in the tutorial.

 You can edit this file right in the GitHub editor!
+One example is editing in GitHub, the using the 'pull' command to bring these changes into your local repo.